EthanJia0627/SMGrNN/README.md

 ## Introduction

-SMGrNN is a neural network model based on Hebbian learning rules, aimed at achieving unsupervised continual learning for agents.
+Self-Motivated Growing Neural Network (SMGrNN) is a neural network model based on Hebbian learning rules, aimed at achieving unsupervised continual learning for agents.
 Hebbian learning is a learning mechanism based on synaptic plasticity between neurons, which adjusts the weights of neuron connections to achieve learning and memory.

 ## Features